 Temporary works awareness

-If you aren’t intending on taking on a role as a Temporary Works Coordinator or a Temporary Works Supervisor, then we also run awareness courses.
+If you aren’t intending on taking on a role as a Temporary Works Coordinator or a Temporary Works Supervisor, then CITB offer a Temporary Works General Awareness online course for free.

-Designed for those who do not know temporary works or those who have minimal experience of them.
+This course is designed for those who do not know temporary works or those who have minimal experience of them.
 If you’re in a role that could benefit from a level of knowledge and understanding of temporary works, however, don’t get involved with planning, this course if for you.
+Almost anyone within the construction industry who isn’t directly involved in temporary works but encounters them, would benefit from this course.
+It used to be a classroom-based course but CITB developed it into an online learning course in 2023.

-Those new to the site or construction in general, such as graduates are ideal for this course.
-So too are contract managers, site foreman, directors, planners or health and safety professionals.
-If you visit the site occasionally such as a salesperson from a plant supplier, the list goes on.
+Those new to construction sites or construction in general, such as graduates, are ideal for this course.
+So too are contract managers, site foreman, directors, planners or health and safety professionals, if you visit the site occasionally such as a salesperson from a plant supplier: the list goes on.

-A one day course, the awareness course offers a basic introduction to temporary works.
+It should take you approximately 3 hours to complete the online course and it offers a basic introduction to temporary works.
 You’ll learn about:

 - What temporary works are